Menu

 Some Lesser Known Facts About Jayant Narlikar

-• His father was a mathematician and theoretical physicist who worked as a professor and was head of the department at Banaras Hindu University in Varanasi.
+• His father was a mathematician and theoretical physicist who worked as a professor and was a head of the department at Banaras Hindu University in Varanasi.

 Jayant Narlikar’s graduation in Cambridge with his parents (Sumati and Vishnu Vasudev) and brother Anant